 The Children of Lir: A Fascinating Irish Legend

 The Significance of the Children of Lir Story

-Ireland may have grown out of the era of developing mythology and legendary tales.
-However, some, or even most, of its legends and myths will always be prominent in the world of classic literature.
+Ireland may have grown from the era of developing mythology and legendary tales.
+However, some, or even most, of its legends and myths will always be prominent in classic literature.

-Even though the tale is quite old and ancient, people still mouth the story of the Children of Lir.
-Since a lot of historical places took place in the story, it is easy to always keep it in mind while witnessing the beauty of Ireland.
+Even though the tale is quite old and ancient, people still tell the story of the Children of Lir.
+Since the story takes place in many historical places, it is easy to always remember it while witnessing the beauty of Ireland.

-The Children of Lir has made a great part of Ireland’s history.
-People will always remember the story while watching the swans aimlessly swimming in Lough Derravaragh or once they are passing by the Tullynally castle or even the Sea of Moyle.
+The Children of Lir has become a significant part of Ireland’s history.
+People will always remember the story while watching the swans aimlessly swimming in Lough Derravaragh, passing by the Tullynally castle, or even the Sea of Moyle.

-No wonder all of those mentioned places are popular tourist attractions in Ireland.
-Not only are the places beautiful, but they’re also reminders of the immortal legends and myths of the Emerald Isle.
+It’s no wonder all of those mentioned places are popular tourist attractions in Ireland.
+Not only are they beautiful, but they also remind us of the immortal legends and myths of the Emerald Isle.

 It is the kind of legend that will always live on, no matter how much time passes.
-The moral of the story is ambiguous – is it about the evils of jealousy?
+The story’s moral is ambiguous – is it about the evils of jealousy?
 Or the importance of love and loyalty?
-Or even the fact that you have to try and make the best of situations you can’t change?
+Or even the fact that you must try to make the best of situations you can’t change?

-In truth, it doesn’t really matter how you interpret it.
-With each version of the Children of Lir, you get to witness someone’s interpretation of the tragic yet beautiful tale, sombre yet magical.
-Irish storytelling is all about bringing people together to share a few moments of wonder, which is really important.
+In truth, it doesn’t matter how you interpret it.
+With each version of the Children of Lir, you can witness someone’s interpretation of the tragic yet beautiful tale, sombre yet magical.
+Irish storytelling is all about bringing people together to share a few moments of wonder, which is essential.

+The Children of Lir: A Fascinating Irish Legend